modelflows/modelflowsapp/tutorials.md

 Both approaches have their advantages and disadvantages, and the choice of approach depends on the specific problem and available data.
 A full deep learning model can be more flexible and can potentially capture more complex patterns in the data.
 However, it requires a large amount of data and computing resources for training.
 On the other hand, a hybrid deep learning model that utilizes SVD before training can be more efficient and can work well with smaller datasets.
 However, it may not capture all the complex patterns in the data, as it is limited to the patterns identified by SVD.

-The following videos explain how these neural network work:
+The following videos explain how these neural networks work:

---VIDEOS GOES HERE--
+--VIDEOS GO HERE--